mendix/docs/content/developerportal/support/index.md

 ### 1.1 Service Level Agreements {#sla}

-We are available for all users of the Mendix platform, and we are bound by service-level agreements (SLA) to our licensed customers.
+We are available for all users of the Mendix Platform, and we are bound by service-level agreements (SLA) to our licensed customers.
 Licensed customers can select their type of SLA level: **Platform** or **Platinum**.
 The SLA level determines the specific agreement on the following points:

 * Support availability
 * Platform availability